Request a Customized Quote from a Specialist!

 Fill out the secure form below to receive side-by side comparison quotes of the top-rated companies!

+There are really two reasons that Long-Term Care is a women's issue - longevity and caregiving.
 With women living longer then men it is more likely that women will reach an age where they will need long-term care services without the resources to pay for their care, since women typically also have lower incomes then men.
 Women also face the issue of being the primary care providers for long-term care services, both formal and informal caregivers.
+When their husbands need care, the wives are there to help, however when the wives are widowed no one is there to provide her care.

 Women outlive men by an average of 5 years.
 Women who reach the age of 65 can expect to live an additional 20 years on average and those who reach age 75 are expected to live an additional 13 years on average.
 More than two-thirds of Americans aged 85 and older are women.
 As you can see, the need for long-term care services would increase with the advances in women's ages and nearly 70% of nursing home residents are women.